Houston Divorce Attorneys

 - The amount of work involved

-In an effort to help you understand the kinds of costs that are likely to be associated with your divorce, we have created the following outline to help you understand the basic expenses the Houston divorce attorneys at Holmes, Diggs & Sadler will charge.
+In an effort to help you understand the kinds of costs that are likely to be associated with your divorce, we have created the following outline to help you understand the basic expenses the Houston divorce lawyers at Holmes, Diggs & Sadler will charge.
 Even if your partner maintains control over the finances of your household, our firm can help you find the money you will need to pay for your divorce.

 The Initial Consultation Fee